ali-hourag/iphone-shopping-wizard/README.md

 If you want run it directly from code do it trough Live Server or similar.
 <br/>

-Otherwise, open it by clicking <a href="https://iphone-shopping-wizard.vercel.app/">here<a/>.
+Otherwise, open it by clicking <a href="https://iphone-shopping-wizard.vercel.app/">here!<a/> The app is already deployed by Vercel!

 ## Get Apple and enjoy! 📱